-Siesta has been trading for over 30 years during which time many things have changed.
+Siesta has been trading for over 35 years during which time many things have changed.
 We started importing from Mexico and Guatemala in 1983 when we sold our goods on a market stall.
-Now we import from many countries around the world and we sell both on a wholesale basis to customers throughout Europe, and through our own shop in Canterbury.
+Now we import from many countries around the world and we sell both on a wholesale basis to customers throughout the UK and Europe, and through our own shop in Canterbury.

 This period of time has also seen the growth in public interest in fair trade and Siesta has been involved in this for many years.
-Siesta has been a member of BAFTS (the British Association for Fair Trade Shops and Suppliers) for over 15 years and we are also a BAFTS recognised fair trade importer.
+Siesta has been a member of BAFTS (the British Association for Fair Trade Shops and Suppliers) for over 20 years and we are also a BAFTS recognised Fair Trade importer.

 Nevertheless, we take comfort from the fact that we have over the years, built up a business relationship with people from all parts of the globe which is based on mutual respect and trust rather than exploitation.
 Over the years we have been privileged to meet and work with some wonderful, skilled people and visit some truly amazing places.